J. Kenji López-Alt: Personal life

 As of 2021, López-Alt resides in Seattle, Washington, after previously living in San Mateo, California, New York City, and Boston.
 He goes by his middle name Kenji in his personal life.

-In 2009, López-Alt married Adriana López, a software engineer from Colombia, and they combined Adriana's birth surname, López, with that of Kenji, Alt.
+In 2009, Alt married Adriana López, a software engineer from Colombia, and they combined their surnames.
 The López-Alts have two children, the second of whom was born in September 2021.
 In an interview in March 2025, López-Alt referred to Adriana as his ex-wife.

+In December 2024, López-Alt disclosed that he has been in recovery from alcoholism since October 2023.

 In January 2019, López-Alt tweeted that "if you come to my restaurant wearing a MAGA cap, you aren't getting served, same as if you come in wearing a swastika, white hood, or any other symbol of intolerance and hate" and "If you’re comfortable sitting next to a MAGA wearer I’m probably not interested in serving you either."
 He later deleted the tweet and apologized to his staff for posting the tweet without consideration of their safety.

+In 2022, López-Alt criticized Chinese-Malaysian comedian Nigel Ng's alter ego Uncle Roger, an old fashioned and chauvinistic Chinese uncle who speaks with a pronounced and exaggerated Cantonese accent and prides himself on various lost generation Chinese stereotypes.
+López-Alt said that "I don't like that [Ng's] schtick seems to give a free pass to people to imitate stereotypical Asian speech patterns and pronunciation, especially as it's almost always non-Asians doing the imitating.
+It's ugly, it's yellowface, it's not funny, and it promotes anti-Asian racism at a time when Asians are already being heavily discriminated against."